Dusty May will take over at Michigan, leaving Florida Atlantic after 6 seasons and a Final Four run

 Barely 24 hours after FAU's season was done, Michigan put its turnaround task in May's hands.

 FAU did what it could last year to keep May, signing him shortly after the Final Four run to a 10-year extension.
-He earned $1.25 million in base salary this season, plus another $25,000 for making the NCAA tournament.
+He earned $1.25 million in base salary this season, plus an additional $25,000 for making the NCAA Tournament.
 FAU is due a $1 million buyout now that May has decided to leave.

 May got questions about his future for the last several weeks, including when FAU lost to Northwestern on Friday in the first round of the NCAA tourney.
 His stance never wavered: His plan was to listen to those who called, then decide what was best.